 Type of 3D Printer Available

 The Rod Library Learning Commons has the Flashforge Creator Pro 3D Printer.
-This 3D printer uses 1.75 mm polylactic acid (PLA) filament.
-PLA is a bioplastic made from renewable resources such as corn starch.
+This 3D printer uses 1.75 mm ABS filament.
+ABS is a bioplastic made from renewable resources such as corn starch.
 Current colors available are listed on Rod Library Learning Commons’ 3D printing web page.

 The Flashforge Creator Pro 3D Printer has the following build volume: